kthpanor/vlxman/_sources/docs/embedding.md

 b_J = \sum_{a} \frac{V_a}{r_{aJ}}
 \end{equation*}

-The ESP cahrges are detemined with VeloxChem with use of an input file as below
+The ESP charges are detemined with VeloxChem with use of an input file as below

 ```
 @jobs